paulscherrerinstitute/pcaspy/docs/source/tutorial.rst

 Return a random number
 ^^^^^^^^^^^^^^^^^^^^^^
-It is not much interesting to be just an echo.
-We would return a random number upon every read request.
+It is not very interesting to be just an echo.
+We will return a random number upon every read request.
 We need to override `read` method in our subclass `myDriver`.::

     import random